MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-User-Certificate-Authentication.md

 ### Check if certificate authentication is enabled in the AD FS authentication policy

-AD FS performs user certificate authentication by default on port 49443 with the same host name as AD FS (example: `adfs.contoso.com`).
+AD FS performs user certificate authentication by default on port 49443 with the same hostname as AD FS (example: `adfs.contoso.com`).
 You can also configure AD FS to use port 443 (the default HTTPS port) by using the alternate SSL binding.
 However, the URL used in this configuration is `certauth.<adfs-farm-name>` (example: `certauth.contoso.com`).
 For more information, see [AD FS support for alternate hostname binding for certificate authentication](ad-fs-support-for-alternate-hostname-binding-for-certificate-authentication.md).

 > [!NOTE]
 > In AD FS on Windows Server 2016, two modes are now supported.
 The first mode uses the host `adfs.contoso.com` with ports 443 and 49443.
 The second mode uses hosts `adfs.contoso.com` and `certauth.adfs.contoso.com` with port 443.
 You need an SSL certificate to support `certauth.\<adfs-service-name>` as an alternate subject name.
 You can do this at the time of farm creation or later via PowerShell.

-The most common case of network connectivity is that a firewall has been incorrectly configured and blocks traffic for user certificate authentication.
+The most common case of network connectivity problems is that a firewall has been incorrectly configured and blocks traffic for user certificate authentication.
 Usually, you see a blank screen or a 500 server error when this problem occurs.
-To fix this problem:
+To fix it:

 1. Note the hostname and port that you configured in AD FS.
 1. Ensure that any firewall in front of AD FS or WAP is configured to allow the `hostname:port` combination for your AD FS farm.
 Your network engineer must perform this step.